carsongee/carsongee.github.io/_posts/2016-08-04-my-petty-software-rules.md

 ## 3. Two long living branches

-One developers merge to after code review/squash/tests that gets deployed automatically on every commit/merge.
+One branch developers merge to after code review/squash/tests that gets deployed automatically on every commit/merge.
 Developers are happy because they get to see their changes immediately, product is happy because they get to validate the change is what they want, and ops are